vitorhonna/ignite-lab-nodejs/README.md

 # Rocketseat Ignite Lab Node.js 2022

-Rocketseat event where a scalable microservice was created using Node.js.
+Rocketseat event where a microservice for notifications was created using Node.js.
-A modern application using the Nest.js framework, Prisma ORM, TypeScript and Jest.
+A modern and scalable application using the Nest.js framework, Prisma ORM, TypeScript and Jest.

 ## 📚 Tech Stack